 Finesse Skirts.
 These are half-size skirts with the short and fuzzy forward-facing stubble.
 These are made of the same silicone material and have the same number of strands - 44 to 50 strands - as standard skirts but are exactly half the length of standard skirts.
 The strands are locked in place with a thin clear application of silicone adhesive sandwiched in between an inner core collar and outer band collar.
 It's hard to see there's any glue, but it's there, which is especially important to lock and keep the short hair ends from slipping out.
 The strands can't hardly move or get pulled out of place.
 The outer band has ears to optionally accept plug-in rattles.
 Rattles not included.

-Shown left to right: Brown Purple; Watermelon Candy Sunfish; Peanut Butter Jelly; Black Brown Craw; and Black Blue Flash.
+Shown left to right: Brown Purple; Watermelon Candy Blend; Peanut Butter Jelly; Black Brown Craw; and Black Blue Flash.

 Black Blue Flash ~ Finesse Skirts.